AustinAbro321/cd-manifesto/content/Practices/BuildUpTestSuite/_index.md

 I used a tool called [broken link checker](https://www.npmjs.com/package/broken-link-checker) to crawl through the site and ensure the pages don't result in errors.
 I also setup a github action to run our tests on pull requests and pushes to the remote.
 It was super simple to setup!

-Check it
+I did run into an interesting dilemma.
+I wasn't sure if I wanted to include extra links in this check.
+It may be useful to include external links if a link on the page goes bad, or if someone mistyped a link they meant to put in.
+Ultimately, after trying it out I decided not to include external links in the tests.
+I didn't want to add the noise of failing tests if it was out of the control of the content creator as there's many sites that block crawlers.
+You can hardcode your crawler to skip these but I didn't want the project to have to maintain the overhead of keeping a list of those sites.
+Depending on the project it may be worth it but for Minimum-CD I figured it would be better to only scan internal links.

 Remember to reach continuous delivery we need to be able to wholly trust the pipeline on if we are able to deliver or not.